BackThe Ashover Book

 Discussion

-No, it's not called London!
-There's a splodge on the photocopy I have — possibly on the original — and it's a very natural mistake to make.
-There's a Loudon Street in Derby, 22 miles from Ashover; I don't know whether there's any connection.
+No, it's not called London.
+There's a splodge on the photocopy I have, and it's a very natural mistake to make.
+Originally I thought it was “Loudon”.
+There's a Loudon Street in Derby, 22 miles from Ashover, and I wondered whether he had collected it there, but now I've seen it in Johnston I've revised my thinking, and in my photocopy of the Sheffield book I can see that it's a “w”.

 Once again there are eight sections of instruction, but this time there are four lines of music, presumably all repeated, to give a 64-bar dance.
 I would describe the tune as a march, with a distinctive “tan-tan-ta-ra” at the end of every line.